Stock events for i-80 Gold Corp. (IAUX)

 Overview of i-80 Gold Corp.’s business

-i-80 Gold Corp. is a Nevada-focused mining company involved in the exploration, development, and production of gold, silver, and polymetallic deposits in the United States, operating within the Basic Materials sector, specifically in the Gold industry.
-Its principal assets include the McCoy-Cove gold properties, the Granite Creek gold project, the Lone Tree project, the Ruby Hill mine, and the FAD property, all located in Nevada.
-The company aims to become a mid-tier gold producer by developing new open pit and underground mining operations and processing ore at its central Lone Tree complex.
+i-80 Gold Corp. is a mining company focused on the exploration, development, and production of gold, silver, and polymetallic deposits in the United States.
+The company operates within the Basic Materials sector and the Precious Metals industry and is headquartered in Reno, Nevada. i-80 Gold Corp. aims to become a mid-tier gold producer in North America, utilizing a "hub-and-spoke" regional mining and processing strategy, with the Lone Tree processing facility as its central hub.
+Its principal assets are located in Nevada and include the McCoy-Cove gold properties, the Granite Creek gold project, the Lone Tree project, the Ruby Hill mine, and the FAD property.

 IAUX’s Geographic footprint